Man who shot video of fatal Capitol shooting is arrested, remains focus of political storm

 In a different demonstration on June 29, Sullivan led crowds through the heavily trafficked streets of Provo.
 Authorities later said the group did not secure a permit, KSL-TV reported.
 Cars zipped past, some nearly hitting protesters who marched on the asphalt, said Bellamy, who was there.

 As night fell, the crowd began to thin.
 Just after 8:30 p.m., a large, white SUV sped toward the group, knocking several protesters out of the way.
 Police said a man fired at the driver, who suffered non-life-threatening wounds and later drove himself to the hospital.
-The alleged shooter was arrested on charges of attempted aggravated murder, aggravated assault, rioting and threatening the use of a weapon in a fight and Sullivan was charged with rioting.
+The alleged shooter was arrested on charges of attempted aggravated murder, aggravated assault, rioting and threatening the use of a weapon in a fight; Sullivan was charged with rioting.
 The case is pending.

 Black Lives Matter organizers say the fallout stemming from that protest has been broad and far-reaching, sullying the reputation of Black Lives Matter Utah, an organization that had previously held meetings with officials including Sen. Mitt Romney (R), Gov. Gary R. Herbert (R) and Sen. Mike Lee (R) and conducted peaceful marches and vigils throughout the state.
-Racial justice protests in Salt Lake City, Provo and other parts of the state have since been dogged by armed counterdemonstrators who often show up in tactical gear.
+Racial justice protests in Salt Lake City, Provo and elsewhere in the state have since been dogged by armed counterdemonstrators who often show up in tactical gear.

-Then later in the summer, Sullivan helped organize a pro-gun rights rally and marched with self-styled militia members at the Utah Capitol, KSL-TV reported, further infuriating Black activists.
+Later in the summer, Sullivan helped organize a pro-gun-rights rally and marched with self-styled militia members at the Utah Capitol, KSL-TV reported, further infuriating Black activists.

 Sullivan’s reputation as an agitator and bad actor has followed him into other protest circles.
-In encrypted chats among left-leaning activists, organizers routinely flag posts by Sullivan to new members, saying “don’t trust that guy” and, pointing to his past ties with the Proud Boys, “he’s a double agent.”
+In encrypted chats among left-leaning activists, organizers routinely flag posts by Sullivan to new members, saying, “Don’t trust that guy” and, pointing to his past ties with the Proud Boys, “He’s a double agent.”

-Sullivan visited Washington in December to observe his brother James speak at the Million MAGA march.
-At one point Sullivan was surrounded and frisked by Proud Boys who suspected he was antifa, said his friend, who saw the incident.
+Sullivan, whose social media alias is Jayden X, visited Washington in December to observe his brother James speak at the Million MAGA march.
+At one point, Sullivan was surrounded and frisked by Proud Boys who suspected he was antifa, said his friend, who saw the incident.
 The friend said that episode led him to try to blend in with those around him on Jan 6.
 “I’m sure that that experience in a large way affected his behavior at the Capitol.”

 Sullivan wanders the halls of the Capitol, always recording, refusing officers’ commands to leave, the video shows.
-Eventually, he joins a group pressing up against the glass doors to the Speaker’s Lobby, and implores the officers there to leave for their own safety.
+Eventually, he joins a group pressing up against the glass doors to the House Speaker’s Lobby, and implores the officers there to leave for their own safety.
 “I don’t want you to get hurt,” Sullivan can be heard saying.
 “We will make a path.”
-The officers then leave, and seconds later Babbitt is killed as she tries to climb into the lobby.
+The officers then leave, and seconds later, Babbitt is shot as she tries to climb into the lobby.

 Sullivan has called himself a “video journalist,” but admitted to the FBI that he has no connections to any media outlet.
 Sullivan sold The Washington Post rights to use a portion of his video for a story on the shooting.

-As conservative media outlets began pointing to him as evidence of liberal involvement in the riot, Sullivan posted a video on YouTube on Jan.
+As conservative media outlets began pointing to Sullivan as evidence of liberal involvement in the riot, he posted a video on YouTube on Jan.
 9 explaining his actions.
 “I was there just to document the events and to be a part of history,” Sullivan said in the video.
 He said he was not a member of Black Lives Matter, but did support the Black community.

 “I’m not here to assert myself or my beliefs on other people,” Sullivan said.
 “I just want to give people the footage, the video.”